sergeio/fibonacci_log/readme.md

 see that while the orange algorithm is labeled as "fib_lin", the runtime clearly curves upward.
 And that's because the 10,000th Fibonacci number is well over 2,000 digits long.
-Adding and multiplying such big numbers takes more than one CPU cycle, and depends on the magnitude of the number.
+Adding and multiplying such big numbers takes more CPU cycles; timing depends on the magnitudes of the numbers.